Quantum machine learning using atom-in-molecule-based fragments selected on-the-fly

+First principles based exploration of chemical space deepens our understanding of chemistry, and might help with the design of new molecules, materials or experiments.
+Due to the computational cost of quantum chemistry methods and the immens number of theoretically possible stable compounds comprehensive in-silico screening remains prohibitive.
+To overcome this challenge, we combine atoms-in-molecules based fragments, dubbed ``amons'' (A), with active learning in transferable quantum machine learning (ML) models.
+The efficiency, accuracy, scalability, and transferability of resulting AML models is demonstrated for important molecular quantum properties, such as energies, forces, atomic charges NMR shifts, polarizabilities, and for systems including organic molecules, 2D materials, water clusters, Watson-Crick DNA base-pairs and even ubiquitin.
+Conceptually, the AML approach extends Mendeleev's table to effectively account for chemical environments, which allows the systematic reconstruction of many chemistries from local building blocks.

 The basic concept of fundamental building blocks, determining the behaviour of matter through their specific combinations, has had a profound impact on our understanding of particle physics (quarks)~\cite{feynman1963}, electronic structure of atoms and molecules (elemental particles)~\cite{martin2004}, or proteins and genetic codes (amino and nuclear acids)~\cite{biology2011}.
-Within the molecular sciences, the transferability among functional groups has enabled synthetic chemists to reach remarkably precise control over intricate complex atomistic processes.
-Theoretical chemistry has yet to transform such chemical intuition into an equally efficient and transferable approach.
-If universally predictive this would manifest a profound understanding of chemistry, and enable the computational exploration of chemical space~\cite{CCS} with unprecedented scale and precision.
-Important molecular and materials design challenges could then be tackled, possibly alleviating many of today's pressing problems due to lack of new drugs, clean water, or efficient catalysts.
+Within the molecular sciences, the scalability and transferability among functional groups has enabled synthetic chemists to reach remarkably precise control over intricate complex atomistic processes.